dbswebsite/BitlyPHP/README.txt

-This is a very simple PHP library for interacting with the v3 bit.ly api (only deals with JSON format, but supports new OAuth endpoints)
+This is a very simple PHP library for interacting with the v3 bit.ly api (only deals with JSON format, but supports new OAuth endpoints).
+This version removes a number of interesting features and concentrates on URL shortening and basic WordPress integration.
+Specifically, the shortened URL is cached as a WordPress transient.

 ==============
 REQUIREMENTS: